Towards Online Robot Interaction Adaptation to Human Upper-limb Mobility Impairments in Return-to-Work Scenarios: Methods

 \subsubsection{Task Priorities in Interactive Tasks}

-The aim of the proposed AHQP problem is to adapt the approach and configuration of human-robot interactive tasks (e.g. handovers, drilling, or polishing) to the severity of user-specific mobility impairments.
-To this end, we define a SoT in which joint-space constraints ensure compliance with the user's impaired RoM, robot limitations, and Cartesian constraints for safety and task requirements (Sec.~\ref{sec:constraints}).
-The highest-priority task guides the human and robot end-effectors towards interaction in Cartesian space (Sec.~\ref{sec:objectives}, Eq.~\ref{eq:interacting_ee_s}).
+The proposed AHQP problem aims to adapt the approach and configuration of human-robot interactive tasks (e.g. handovers, drilling, or polishing) to the severity of user-specific mobility impairments.
+To this end, we define a SoT including joint-space constraints to enforce impaired RoM and robot limits, and Cartesian safety/task constraints (Sec.~\ref{sec:constraints}).
+The highest-priority task guides the human and robot ees towards interaction in Cartesian space (Sec.~\ref{sec:objectives}, Eq.~\ref{eq:interacting_ee_s}).
 At the second priority level, we set the task that minimises the displacement of impaired joints based on their functional limitation severity (Eq.~\ref{eq:constr_arm}), thereby promoting conscious use of residual mobility.
-Additionally, when the sagittal-plane distance between end-effectors is large, the auxiliary task to encourage sagittal movement is activated (Eq.~\ref{eq:foster_saggital}) that slightly softens the previous objective and, together with the human CLIK task, generates a more natural optimal human configuration $\boldsymbol{q}^H_*$.
-Finally, for the $\boldsymbol{\chi}$ components acting on the robot-related variables, we include the robot CLIK task and its regularisation term.
+Additionally, when the sagittal-plane distance between ees is large, the auxiliary task to encourage sagittal movement is activated (Eq.~\ref{eq:foster_saggital}) that slightly softens the previous objective and, with the human CLIK task, generates a more natural optimal human configuration $\boldsymbol{q}^H_*$.
+Finally, robot-related components of $\boldsymbol{\chi}$ are regulated through the robot CLIK task and its regularisation term.

-The interaction is considered established when: \begin{inparaenum}[(i)] \item the error between the desired and actual robot ee poses falls below a threshold $\epsilon$, ensuring sufficient tracking accuracy, and \item the relative pose error between human and robot end-effectors is minimised. \end{inparaenum} Once these conditions are met, the algorithm smoothly transitions to the next phase, updating the SoT to minimise $\boldsymbol{\chi}$ and maintain the interactive configuration, as summarised by the pseudocode in Algorithm \ref{alg:handover}.
+The interaction is considered established when: \begin{inparaenum}[(i)] \item the error between the desired and actual robot ee poses, ensuring sufficient tracking accuracy, and \item the relative human-robot ee pose error fall below a threshold $\epsilon$. \end{inparaenum} Once these conditions are met, the algorithm transitions to maintaining the interaction configuration by minimising $\boldsymbol{\chi}$ (Alg. \ref{alg:handover}).